tao-xiaoxin/experiments/README.md

 # experiments
-This repository is personal code, scripts and config files for experiments
+This repository is personal code, scripts, document and config files for experiments
 > Life is short, let's come together and learn!

 ### Git 提交规范